razzzp/asn1-utils/readme.md

-Utilities for reading .DER encoded files
+Utilities for reading .DER encoded files, and compiling asn1 files